Labour leader started campaign written off by experts

 In the same way Bernie Sanders experienced an insurgent tide of popularity from younger voters, 68-year-old Corbyn is most popular among 18-34 year-olds.

 The success of Corbyn’s anti-establishment pitch – he saw off a challenge from the party’s centrists in 2016 – may also invite comparisons with the US president.
-Like Trump, the Labour leader is prone to outbursts of tetchy, erratic and stubborn behavior.
+Like Donald Trump, the Labour leader is prone to outbursts of tetchy, erratic and stubborn behavior.

 By coincidence, Trump and Corbyn have each been married three times.
 Yet the similarities perhaps end there: Corbyn has the unassuming manner and bearing of a high school science teacher and likes to spend his weekends on his community garden plot, not playing a round of golf in a lavish hotel resort.